-Knife crime and knife carrying has a negative effect on all those who live, work and visit Southwark.
+Knife crime, violence and exploitation have a negative effect on all those who live in, work in and visit Southwark.
 The council and partners are committed to support all sections of the community to address this problem.
 This page aims to give brief guidance so that people can get the help they need to make Southwark a safer and better place for all.

 We need to be clear about the facts:

-- Carrying a knife is illegal; this includes anything intended to be used to harm another person is illegal, including knives and other weapons such as a sharpened comb
+- Carrying a knife is illegal; this includes anything intended to be used to harm another person, like a sharpened comb

 - Carrying a knife increases the risk of being injured and of other people being injured